AhmedMaherAli/My-Protofolio/README.md

 # My-Protofolio
-It was Xiaoying Riley resume template and I edited it.
+Its Xiaoying Riley resume template and I edited it.